Back to blog

 You know how to match people with franchise opportunities that transform their careers.
 The missing piece is reaching those people before they commit to another corporate role or a risky startup.
 Trigger-based outbound puts you in front of high-net-worth professionals at the exact moment they are reconsidering their career trajectory.

-The playbook is straightforward: target based on life-stage triggers, write messages that explore rather than pitch, run 6-week sequences across email and LinkedIn, and build referral partnerships that amplify your direct outreach.
+The playbook is straightforward: target based on life-stage triggers, write messages that explore rather than pitch, stay inside the compliance guardrails, run 6-week sequences across email and LinkedIn, and build referral partnerships that amplify your direct outreach.
+If referrals have carried you this far, this is how you add a channel that does not depend on waiting for the next introduction.

-GTM Bud handles the execution — finding professionals in career transition, writing personalized exploration messages, and delivering them across email and LinkedIn on an optimized schedule.
-Your first campaign starts at $50, sets up in 15 minutes, and comes with a guarantee: 3 meetings per 600 leads, or your money back.
+GTM Bud handles the execution: finding professionals in career transition, writing personalized exploration messages, and delivering them across email and LinkedIn on an optimized schedule.
+It sets up in 15 minutes.
 Launch your first campaign today.

 Thomas Ryan Oakes